 The percentage of time children are under each parent’s care and control

-Hoffman Walker & Smith Can Help With Kentucky Child Support Issues
+Hoffman Walker & Knauf Can Help With Kentucky Child Support Issues

-Please contact Northern Kentucky child support attorneys at Hoffman Walker & Smith today to schedule a consultation.
+Please contact Northern Kentucky child support attorneys at Hoffman Walker & Knauf today to schedule a consultation.
 We serve clients in Boone, Campbell, Gallatin, Grant and Kenton counties.